jyh1/mmaclone/README.md

-# A simple term rewriting system with Mathematica's syntax
+# A simple term rewriting system with [Wolfram Language](https://www.wolfram.com/language/)'s syntax

 Inspired by the book [Write Yourself a Scheme in 48 Hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours).
-I decide to write myself a simple Mathematica-like interpreter to learn more about Haskell as well as achieve a deeper understanding about `Mathematica`.
+I decide to write myself a simple interpreter of Wolfram Language to learn more about Haskell as well as achieve a deeper understanding about `Mathematica`, which is the desktop IDE for `Wolfram Language`.

 ## ScreenShot